 The WI Land+Water Technical Committee provides an opportunity for technical staff and other WI Land+Water members to meet, discuss and evaluate land conservation related technical issues with their peers, share experiences and lessons learned, and solve common problems and/or improve technical services.
 This includes, but is not limited to, conservation planning, inventory, evaluation and modeling tools, technical certification, conservation practice design and implementation, and sponsoring technical workshops or tours.
 This Committee may also coordinate county review comments on draft technical standards that are produced by other agencies and organizations through the Standards Oversight Council (SOC) process or other means.
 The Committee may create Subcommittees to focus on specific technical issues or programs.
-The Committee is authorized to issue position statements on behalf of the Association on technical issues within guiding principles approved by the WI Land+Water Board of Directors.
+The Committee is authorized to issue position statements on behalf of WI Land+Water on technical issues within guiding principles approved by the WI Land+Water Board of Directors.

 |Current Committee Members:|

 The WI Land+Water Technical Committee shall be comprised of conservation department staff representing each area with no maximum to foster participation, and encourages representation from Land Conservation Committee (LCC) Members.
 There shall be a maximum of two votes per area; however the Technical Committee generally operates under consensus for decisions.

 For more information, you can contact the Technical Committee Chair: